How To Make A Mixed Number Into A Percent

 Use Estimation to Check Your Work

 Estimation is a valuable tool for verifying your calculations.
-Before performing the exact conversion, estimate the final percentage.
+Plus, before performing the exact conversion, estimate the final percentage.
 This can help you identify potential errors in your work.

-For example, if you are converting 4 1/2 to a percentage, you know that 4 is 400% and 1/2 is 50%.
-Therefore, you can estimate that the final percentage will be around 450%.
+As an example, if you are converting 4 1/2 to a percentage, you know that 4 is 400% and 1/2 is 50%.
+So, you can estimate that the final percentage will be around 450%.
 If your calculation yields a significantly different result, such as 225% or 900%, you know that you need to recheck your steps.

 While it’s important to understand the manual conversion process, online calculators and apps can be useful for verifying your answers.
-After performing the conversion by hand, use an online tool to check your work.
+In real terms, after performing the conversion by hand, use an online tool to check your work.
 This ensures accuracy and helps you identify any mistakes you may have made.

 These tools often provide step-by-step solutions, allowing you to see where you went wrong if your answer doesn’t match.
 Regular use of these resources can reinforce your learning and improve your proficiency.